rupesh1310/taskmanager/README.md

 # taskmanager
-A electron application remember tasks.
+A electron application which helps us to remember tasks.